DataDog/documentation/content/videos/setuprailsapm.md

     - Datadog 101
     - APM
     - Rails
 summary: Datadog APM is incredibly easy to setup.
-This video shows you how you can be up and running in just a few minutes with any Ruby on Rails application.
+This video shows how to get up and running in just a few minutes with any Ruby on Rails application.

 ---
 Datadog APM is incredibly easy to setup.
-This video shows you how you can be up and running in just a few minutes with any Ruby on Rails application.
+This video shows how to get up and running in just a few minutes with any Ruby on Rails application.